 For a government that specializes in inertia and maintaining the status quo, these are bemusing times.

-On November 10, an ethnic Uyghur national of Chinese called Aierken Saimaiti, was shot dead in Istanbul.
+On November 10, an ethnic Uyghur national of China called Aierken Saimaiti, was shot dead in Istanbul.

 Less than two weeks later, he has made an eerie reappearance as the main source in a milestone media investigation overseen by the Organized Crime and Corruption Reporting Project, or OCCRP, in cooperation with RFE/RL’s Kyrgyz service and Bishkek-based news website Kloop.